-What are possible outcomes when students are actively engaged in learning?
+What are the possible outcomes of students’ active engagement in learning?

 What does active engagement look like in the classroom?

-Participants will engage in a lesson incorporating movement and academic games/activities.
+Participants engage in a lesson incorporating movement and academic games or activities.

-Participants will identify instructional strategies they can use in their classrooms to promote active engagement.
+Participants identify instructional strategies they can use in their classrooms to promote active engagement.

-Participants will identify the benefits of actively engaging students.
+Participants identify the benefits of actively engaging students.

 Poster paper with the ABCs written in columns (one per group; see attached ABC Graffiti Poster Example on 8x10 paper)

-Poster paper for the presenter to record team names and record score during the ABC Graffiti game
+Poster paper for the presenter to record team names and scores during the ABC Graffiti game

 Poster markers (one per group)